 Operating some espresso machines can feel like rocket science, but the Barista Pro isn’t one of them.
 Pulling a shot is fairly easy, although you will probably need the user manual if you plan to tinker with some of its more advanced settings.

-- Step one is fairly obvious.
+Step one is fairly obvious.
 Turn on the espresso machine, add water to the reservoir and fill the hopper with coffee beans.
-For first time use, I’d recommend purging the portafilter with water before you use the grinder.

 Don’t forget to check the extraction time.
 Remember – you’re aiming for 20 seconds for a single shot and around 30 seconds for a double.
 If you’re too far outside that range, you’ll need to adjust the grind and dose settings.